Epsom Derby 2023 runners and riders: A horse-by-horse guide

 Trainer: Roger Varian

-Another not seen out this season.
+Not seen out this season.
+Well, he was actually but got upset in the stalls in the Dante and was withdrawn.
 We have to go back to Shaamit in 1996 for the last colt to win making his reappearance.
 Went straight from winning a maiden to the Futurity where he was well beaten by Auguste Rodin (and a few others).
-That proved too big a step.
-Not seen out this season.
-Owned by football super agent Kia Joorabchian – I expect he wishes he could transfer Military Order to his team.
+Owned by football super agent Kia Joorabchian - I expect he wishes he could transfer Military Order to his team.
+He has form though with Mojo Star finishing second at 50-1 two years ago but the first hurdle for this big colt will be getting in the stalls and coming out of the front of them rather than the back.

 Rating: *